Tuesday, July 12, 2011

 In distinct symphony with nature; in my profitable ways,

-In the classroom, winds stalking sugar-cane leaves
+In the classroom, winds still stalking sugar-cane leaves

-And of course chirpy girls, like sparrows, chirping about me,
+And of course, chirpy girls, like sparrows, chirping about me.

 How do I see red in their cheeks and pink in their smiles!